NeuroTechX/ntx_slack_archive/opportunities.md

  >sayan_faraz: The job opennings are limited to PhD holders, I wonder it they offer internships for graduate students pursuing a Master degree

+5/21/2017 3:40 PM

+ **sayan_faraz** :

+ >not sure; though there could be a (small) possibility that you could get an internship there through connections

+>

+>
+since they're a pretty new thing i'd assume probably not :cry: though you never know!